devour-js/devour-client/README.md

   comment: ''
 })

-let post = jsonApi.findAll('post', {include: 'comments'})
+let { data, errors, meta, links } = jsonApi.findAll('post', {include: 'comments'})
-// => post.comment will be populated with any comments included by your API
+// => data.comment will be populated with any comments included by your API
 ```

 ### Flexibility